Eranove: SODECI (Société de distribution d’eau de la Côte d'Ivoire)

 Created in 1960 as the first privatized water distribution company in Africa, SODECI (Société de distribution d’eau de la Côte d'Ivoire [Côte d'Ivoire Water Distribution Company]) produces, transports and distributes clean drinking water in the urban areas of Côte d'Ivoire.
 Since 1999, SODECI also operates and maintains sanitation facilities for the city of Abidjan.
-SODECI provides services 1.1 million customers for water, while providing sanitation to 470,000 customers.
+SODECI provides services to 1.1 million customers for water, while providing sanitation to 470,000 customers.
 SODECI operates through a lease contract.

 46.07% owned by Eranove, SODECI is a company listed on the Regional Transferable Securities Exchange (BRVM).
-SODECI was rated AA- (long-term) and A1- (short term by the financial rating agency Bloomfield Investments in 2016).
-SODECI was the first private company in the public infrastructure spave in Africa to be certified ISO 9001.
+SODECI was rated AA− (long-term) and A1− (short term by the financial rating agency Bloomfield Investments in 2016).
+SODECI was the first private company in the public infrastructure space in Africa to be certified ISO 9001.

 SDE (Sénégalaise des eaux)

-SDE, the Senegalese water company, has been producing, transporting and distributing drinking water in Senegal's main cities since 1996.
+SDE, the Senegalese water company, has been producing, transporting, and distributing drinking water in Senegal's main cities since 1996.
 SDE's lease contract with the State of Senegal has been renewed three times since 1996.

 Between 1996 and 2017, the rate of access to the service increased from 80% to 98%, and the number of customers more than doubled (from 241,167 to 743,859).
 Network efficiency increased by more than 10 points (1%).
 These performances have contributed to Senegal's achievement of the Millennium Development Goals (MDGs) in the field of drinking water services, along with other actors in the urban water sector.
 SDE supplies consumers through individual connections and standpipes.
 It had 1209 employees at the end of 2017.

 SDE is a member of the African Water Association (AAE), the International Water Association (IWA), the World Federation of Private Water Operators (AQUAFED) and the World Water Council (WWC).
 In 2018, SDE obtained the "Water Utility of the Year" award from African Utility Week.
 The SDE is QSE certified throughout its scope: ISO 9001, OHSAS 18001, ISO 14001.
 SDE has reached the exemplary stage of the ISO 26 000 standard for its commitment to corporate social responsibility (CSR).

 Eranove and SDE, following an international bidding process, signed a three-year service contract, renewed in 2017, with REGIDESO (Democratic Republic of Congo), financed by the World Bank.

 Smart Energy Côte d'Ivoire

-An affiliate of CIE and the Eranove Group created in 2017, Smart Energy supports businesses in the attainment of their energy efficiency goals.
+An affiliate of CIE and the Eranove Group created in 2017, Smart Energy helps businesses with energy efficiency.

 AWALE

-AWALE (affiliate of CIE and the Eranove Group) is a company whose purpose is to furnish high-speed data transmission capacity via the electrical network of Côte d'Ivoire.
-In 2010, AWAL signed a 20-year agreement with the Côte d'Ivoire which grants it exclusive access to the national electric transportation and distribution network with the purpose of constructing and operating communication networks through fiber optic lines and by on-line electric currents.
+AWALE (affiliate of CIE and the Eranove Group) provides high-speed data transmission capacity via the electrical network of Côte d'Ivoire.
+In 2010, AWALE signed a 20-year agreement with Côte d'Ivoire to construct and operate communication networks via fiber optic lines and on-line electric currents.
 AWALE is 77.13% owned by Eranove (Eranove + CIE).